metabrainz/picard/docs/options.rst

 Ratings
 ~~~~~~~

+Picard saves the ratings together with an e-mail address identifying the
+user who did the rating.
+That way different ratings for different users
+can be stored in the files.

 + **Enable track ratings:** Check to write track ratings to your
   files.

+  + **E-mail:** Specify the e-mail you want to use to save your ratings.
   + **Submit ratings to MusicBrainz:**  Check to submit ratings to
     MusicBrainz.
 The tracks will be rated with your account.